Empower Your Practice

 Expert Verified

 Calculating payroll for a private medical practice is rarely as simple as multiplying hours by a fixed rate.
-You must navigate a complex matrix of employee types, from salaried GPs and sessional staff to locum doctors with variable shift rates.
+You must navigate a complex matrix of employee types, from salaried physicians and sessional staff to independent locum doctors with variable shift rates.

-Add to this the strict requirements of HMRC for PAYE and the nuances of NHS pension scheme calculations, and the margin for error becomes worryingly thin.
+Add to this the strict requirements of the IRS for tax withholdings and the nuances of benefits and 401(k) calculations, and the margin for error becomes worryingly thin.
 Relying on manual spreadsheets or disjointed generic software puts your clinic at risk of compliance breaches and significant time theft.
-If you are wondering how to automate medical payroll with practice management software, the solution lies in moving away from these fragmented manual processes.
+If you are wondering how to automate medical payroll with practice management software, the solution lies in moving away from these fragmented manual processes and adopting dedicated healthcare payroll software.

 Why Generic Payroll Tools Fail Medical Clinics